 American Idol is a singing competition TV series created by Simon Fuller and produced by Fremantle media North America and 19 Entertainment.
 It has turned out to be one of the most successful reality television series in the history of America.
 The show which originated in the United States has had 15 seasons and 555 episodes.
 The first episode debuted on June 11, 2002 the last episode was on April 7, 2016.
+American Idol contestants compete to receive a record deal with a major label, which may be for up to six albums, and to secure a management contract with American Idol-affiliated 19 Management as well as various lucrative contracts.
+American Idol winners prior to season nine reportedly earned at least $1 million in their first year as winners.

 The television series either in its performance or result show has been ranked no.1 in US television rating for eight consecutive years.